Psychiatry #4 (Fiction)

 “We’re going to have to strip search you.”

-A malodorous stench escapes as they tear her underwear away – this time, she’s wincing, struggling to resist the force over her.
+A malodorous stench escapes as they tear her underwear away - she's wincing this time, struggling to resist the force over her.

 Still, not a word leaves her mouth.